rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 Training and testing Details
 ----------------------
-During model training, we follow the idea of proving out-of-category capability, so that we choose 7 major categories from ShapeNet.
-Beware that the learning rate of the descriptors should be higher so that it can capture information rather than overfitting the decoder model itself.
+During model training, we use 7 major categories from ShapeNet.
+Beware that the learning rate for the descriptors should be higher than that with the decoder so that descriptors are forced to capture information rather than overfitting the decoder model itself.

-During testing (descriptor calculation), the descriptor obtained in the model training will be discarded.
+During testing (descriptor calculation), the descriptors obtained in the previous model training will be discarded.
 The learning rate of the descriptor will be set higher than previous stage for fast convergence while the model parameters remain fixed.
-The batch size should be one.

 Dependencies
 -----------------